Valium® Drug Interactions: Risks and Dangers

 Like Valium®, alcohol also depresses the central nervous system.
 Mixing Valium® and alcohol can lead to adverse health outcomes and even overdose or death.[6]
 Alcohol alone can be fatal when taken in high quantities.
 It causes respiratory depression, slow heartbeat, confusion, dizziness, and fatigue.

 Mixing diazepam and alcohol will worsen these symptoms.
 Some people mix alcohol and Valium® because they have an alcohol use disorder.
 They may go through alcohol withdrawal if they try to stop.
-If you think you have a physical dependence on alcohol, consider seeking professional treatment.
+If you think you have a physical alcohol dependence, consider seeking professional treatment.

 Learn More About Alcohol Use Disorder